jaredly/jnew/test/posts/we-can-do-better-than-semver.md

 > Doesn't Unison solve dependency management?

 Unison is doing a lot of cool things, but there are two reasons it doesn't "solve" this: 1) unison is one of the languages that doesn't even allow for private declarations, let alone private modules; the "public api" of a library is literally all of the code in the library.
 2) package management in unison is still quite simplistic, and upgrading a library is a very manual process.
-I think we can do better.
+That said, unison is the best example I've seen of trying to "think bigger" as a language, tackling version control and distributed computing in addition to what we usually see, and so it might be well-placed to adopt some of these ideas.